Lee Joon-gi: 2006–2007: Overseas popularity

-Lee was then cast in SBS's My Girl alongside Lee Da-hae and Lee Dong-wook.
-The romance comedy series became a hit during its run both domestically and across Asia, further catapulting Lee into Korean Wave stardom.
+Lee was then cast as the second lead character in SBS's My Girl alongside Lee Da-hae and Lee Dong-wook.
+With an average viewership rating of 20%, the romance comedy series became a hit during its run both domestically and across Asia, further catapulting Lee into Korean Wave stardom.
+Due to the drama's popularity, the 'Lee Joon-gi Syndrome' occurred, establishing himself as a cultural icon of his time.

 For his follow-up film Fly, Daddy, Fly, directed by Choi Jong-tae and produced by Dyne Film-Guardtec, he was reportedly paid ₩100 million, relatively low given his rising popularity following King and the Clown.
 This is because the contract was signed in early December before the film's release when Lee was an unknown actor.

 The film garnered much attention and media coverage among Chinese viewers.

 In 2007, Lee filmed a joint Korea-Japan movie entitled Virgin Snow with Japanese actress Aoi Miyazaki, in which he plays a Korean exchange student.
 Virgin Snow was successful as it placed 9th at the box office chart and set a new ticket admissions record for a Korean film released in Japan.
 Lee later received the Rising Star Award at the 27th Hawaii International Film Festival.
 The same year, he participated in the film May 18, which is based on the events surrounding the Gwangju Massacre of 1980.
 18 May achieved excellent box office results, and was later awarded the Gold Orchid Best Feature Film for the year of 2007.
 However, there was criticism that both of these productions, along with Fly, Daddy, Fly, had "either fallen short of expectations at the box office or cast Lee in minor roles."

-Lee also took on his first drama leading role in MBC action drama, Time Between Dog and Wolf, in which he played a vengeful NIS agent with a violent streak.
-He won the Excellence Award at the 2007 MBC Drama Awards for his performance.
+Lee also took on his first drama leading role in MBC action drama, Time Between Dog and Wolf, as in which his character portrays a vengeful NIS agent with a violent streak, planning to infiltrate a drug gang to avenge the death of his mother.
+Prior from his previous work, the actor portrays variety of complexive emotions, successfully dispelling the 'pretty boy image' by showing off a manly short haircut in preparation for his role.
+With Lee Joon-Gi's notable performance, he successfully won the Excellence Award at the 2007 MBC Drama Awards.
 Director Kim Jin-min opined some years later that it was a turning point for Lee as the role enabled him to shed his "pretty boy" image and also highlight his martial arts background.